cschuijt42/so_long/README.md

 # so_long
-The objective for so_long is to create a small 2D game where the player moves through a maze, grabbing collectibles and making it to the exit.
+The objective for so_long is to create a small 2D game where the player moves through a maze read from a file, grabbing collectibles and making it to the exit.

 ## Checklist of doom:
 - [x] File handling and ingress